fly-hiring/laravel-recipe-sample/README.md

 We would like you to create a "recipe" blog post that a Laravel Liwewire developer could read and follow to add a specific feature to their own project.
 Here is the recipe we'd like you to create.

 Add a self-serve diagnostic tool to a simple Livewire page.
+The tool measures the network ping time between the browser and the server rendering the page.

+Feature description:

-The user can check a checkbox, click a button or take some other action to start displaying their ping time to the server on the page.
+- User checks a checkbox, clicks a button or takes some other action to start displaying the ping time.

-The ping is run once a second.
-Using Livewire server-side rendering or rendered directly on the client, the user's ping time is displayed in milliseconds.
+- Once activated, the ping runs once a second.
+- The ping time is displayed in milliseconds.
+- The ping measures the full network transfer time between the browser and the server.

+### Why a ping?

+Laravel Livewire lets developers create dynamic applications that are server rendered without needing to write custom javascript or using front-ends like React or Vue.
+When the server is dynamically rendering the page, then the total network response time becomes important.
+It directly impacts the user's experience!
+Longer network transfer times mean a less responsive application.

+At Fly.io, we're all about moving the servers closer to the users!
+When server are geographically closer to users, it greatly reduces the network latency, improves the user experience, and makes Livewire even more valuable!
+This project is about helping to measure and visually display the ping time from the browser to the server and back to the browser.

+### What we're looking for

+We are looking for well written recipe articles that really highlight and use the Livewire framework.
+Yes, this feature could be done by writing custom javascript, but one of the benefits of Livewire is that developers don't _need_ to write custom Javascript.
+We'd like to see the Livewire framework used on the server and browser.

 ### PING Explanation